 I read a lot, mainly romance, urban fantasy, and paranormals, with a hearty addition of various types of non-fiction.
-Nalini Singh, Michelle Sagara, Sharon Lee and Steve Miller, and Lois McMaster Bujold are probably my favorite authors at present.
+Michelle Sagara, Ilona Andrews, Sharon Lee / Steve Miller, and Lois McMaster Bujold are probably my favorite authors at present.
 I am a big fan of our local library system, which is fabulous.

 I love food, but am on a medically restricted diet, so must regretfully decline being sent any food.

 Rion has been with us since he was eight weeks old, adopted out of a local shelter in 2008.
 We think he is mostly Miniature Schnauzer.